top of page

 Bereavement Leave

-Eligible employees have a statutory ‘day one’ right (meaning there is no minimum service requirements) to take up to one week of unpaid leave time in each 12-month rolling period to provide or to arrange care for a dependant with a long-term care need.
+Since 2024, employees have a day‑one right to one week of unpaid leave per year to provide or arrange care for a dependant with long‑term care needs.

-As an employee you’re allowed a reasonable amount of unpaid time off to deal with an emergency involving a dependant.
+Employees have the right to a reasonable amount of unpaid time off to deal with emergencies involving a dependant.

 Untitled design_edited_edited.png